GRI 2-12, 2-13, 2-14, 2-27, 3-1, 3-2

 Process

-Impacts (positive and negative) on stakeholders are assessed through the consideration of stakeholder opinions and expectations collected through interviews of purposively selected external stakeholders and online surveys for internal stakeholders.
-The obtained stakeholder data is analyzed into scores for material issues based on criteria of severity and likelihood of impacts on GPSC and stakeholders.
+Assessing key sustainability issues in the Double Materiality format involves evaluating impacts on the environment, society, and stakeholders (external) as well as the impact on the company (both financially and non-financially).
+This process takes into account the opinions and expectations of stakeholders by collecting data through interviews with selected external stakeholders, using a purposive selection method, and through online surveys for internal stakeholders.
+The collected data from stakeholders will be analyzed in the form of scores assigned to key issues based on the criteria of severity and likelihood of impact, both on the company and on the environment, society, and stakeholders.
+Subsequently, the key issues will be grouped using a rating scale.
 Material issues then categorized into two groups using a rating scale based on their severity: 1) key material issues, which are issues with high and very high impact ratings, and 2) fundamental material issues, which are issues given low and medium ratings.
-The latter are issues that GPSC is legally mandated to manage.
+The latter are issues that GPSC is legally mandated.

 Guidelines